openzfs/zfs/dracut/README.dracut.markdown

 * `export-zfs.sh`: Run on shutdown after dracut has restored the initramfs and pivoted to it, allowing for a clean unmount and export of the ZFS root.

+* `zfs-lib.sh`: Utility functions used by the other files.

 `module-setup.sh`
 ---------------